nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.5 Locating items or delivery by keywords: `find-i` or `find-d`

-Finds items or deliveries whose atributes contain any of the given keywords.
+Finds items or deliveries whose attributes contain any of the given keywords.

 ##### 3.1.5.a `find-i`